CragglesG/KnowledgeGraphed/README.md

 ## Bugs & Limitations

-As KnowledgeGraphed is still in-development and experimental, it has many bugs and limitations.
+As KnowledgeGraphed is only experimental, it has many bugs and limitations.
 Below is a non-exhaustive list of known issues and areas for improvement:
 - `kg-extend` is buggy and does not function as desired
 - `kg-view` can only display labels on nodes, not edges
 - All knowledge graph information is stored unencrypted